biscuitdelicious/MPI_SAT/README.md

 3.  **Understanding the Output:**
     *   **Console Output:**
-        *   The script will first indicate if it's creating an example `benchmarks.list` (if one wasn't found).
+        *   The script will first indicate if it's creating example list files (if they weren't found).
-        *   It will then log which benchmark files it's loading.
+        *   It will then log which benchmark files it's loading from each list.
-        *   For each benchmark file, it will process it with each available heuristic (`first`, `random`, `moms`), printing immediate feedback on the status (SAT/UNSAT), time taken, and decision count.
+        *   For each benchmark file from `benchmarks_all.list`, it will process it with each available DPLL heuristic (`first`, `random`, `moms`).
+        *   The DP algorithm will be run on files specified in `benchmarks_dp.list`.
+If a file is processed by DPLL and is *not* in `benchmarks_dp.list`, the DP run for that file will be skipped, and a message will indicate this.
+        *   Immediate feedback on the status (SAT/UNSAT/DP_LIMIT_REACHED/SKIPPED etc.), time taken, and decision count (for DPLL) will be printed.
-        *   Finally, a "Benchmark Summary" table will be printed to the console, summarizing the results for all file-heuristic combinations.
+        *   Finally, a "Benchmark Summary" table will be printed to the console, summarizing the results for all executed file-heuristic combinations.
     *   **CSV Output (Optional but Recommended):**
         *   The script is configured to also write the benchmark results to a CSV file named `benchmark_results.csv` in the root project directory.
         *   This CSV file can be easily imported into spreadsheet programs (like Excel, Google Sheets, LibreOffice Calc) for more detailed analysis, sorting, filtering, and charting of the results.
 Columns include: File, Heuristic, Status, Time(miliseconds), and Decisions.
     *   **Note on DP Algorithm Results:** The classic DP algorithm implemented here (`dpSolver`) often requires a large amount of memory because the resolution step can significantly increase the number of clauses.
 For larger benchmarks, you might observe statuses like `DP_CLAUSE_LIMIT` (clause threshold exceeded) or `DP_MAX_ITERATIONS` (iteration limit reached), or the process might even crash due to insufficient memory.
 This is an expected behavior illustrating a key limitation DPLL was designed to overcome.
+Running DP only on specifically chosen smaller files (via `benchmarks_dp.list`) helps manage this.

 ## Development Notes